Maude (TV series): Cast and characters

-Maude first appears in two season-two episodes of All in the Family: the first in December 1971 as a visitor to the Bunker home, and the second, a backdoor pilot setting up the premise of the Maude series, in March 1972.
-She is Edith Bunker's (Jean Stapleton) favorite cousin who has been married four times and engaged to one other man.
-Her first husband, Barney, died shortly after their marriage.
-She divorced the next two, Albert and Chester.
-Albert was never portrayed on screen, but the episode "Poor Albert" revolved around his death, while her second former husband Chester appeared once on the show, played by Martin Balsam.
+Bea Arthur stars as Maude Findlay, a strong-willed suburban housewife who has been married four times and engaged once.
+Her first husband, Barney, died shortly after their marriage, and she later divorced Albert and Chester.
+Albert never appeared on screen, although the episode "Poor Albert" revolves around his death, while Chester appeared once, played by Martin Balsam.

-Her fourth and current husband, Walter Findlay (played by Bill Macy), owns an appliance store called Findlay's Friendly Appliances.
-Maude and Walter met just before the 1968 presidential election.
-Maude sometimes gets in the last word during their many arguments with her hallmark catchphrase, "God'll get you for that, Walter", which came directly from Bea Arthur.
-Maude's deep, raspy voice is also an occasional comic foil whenever she answers the phone and explaining in one episode, "No, this is not Mr. Findlay; this is Mrs. Findlay!
-Mr. Findlay has a much higher voice."
+Maude's fourth husband, Walter Findlay (Bill Macy), owns an appliance store called Findlay's Friendly Appliances.
+He and Maude met shortly before the 1968 presidential election.
+Walter's easygoing manner contrasts with Maude's forceful personality, and their marriage is a frequent source of comedy and conflict.
+During their arguments, Maude often ends exchanges with her catchphrase, "God'll get you for that, Walter", which came directly from Arthur.